Archdiocese of Cincinnati: Sexual abuse

-When Drew transferred to St. Ignatius of Loyola Parish in Green Township in early 2018, Binzer did not tell the parish or its school about the previous accusations.
-In July 2018, Drew was accused of sending inappropriate text messages to a 17-year-old boy.
-It was at this junction that Schnurr allegedly became aware of Drew's background.
+In July 2018, Geoff Drew was accused of sending inappropriate text messages to a 17-year-old boy.
 In August 2019, Schnurr removed Binzer from his position as head of priest personnel.
-In May 2020, the Vatican accepted Binzer's resignation as auxiliary bishop in Cincinnati.In August 2019, police arrested Drew and charged him with nine counts of sex abuse while serving as a music teacher at St. Ignatius School.
+In May 2020, the Vatican accepted Binzer's resignation as auxiliary bishop in Cincinnati.
+In August 2019, police arrested Drew and charged him with nine counts of sex abuse while serving as a music teacher at St. Ignatius School.
 He pleaded guilty in December 2021 and was sentenced to seven years in prison.

-The archdiocese in August 2024 announced that Broderick Witt, a former seminarian at Mount St. Mary’s Seminary and School of Theology, had pleaded guilty to eight child pornography charges.
-Police investigated Witt after receiving information from the Internet Crimes Against Children Task Force of the US Department of Justice.

-Reverend Barry Stechschulte in October 2024 resigned from St. Susanna Parish in Mason, Ohio.
+Barry Stechschulte in October 2024 resigned from St. Susanna Parish in Mason, Ohio.
 It had been revealed that in 2012 he had ordered the destruction of a computer hard drive that contained inappropriate pictures of children stored there by someone else.
 Stechschulte did not report the images to police until 2012.
-After receiving hundreds of complaints about the incident from parishioners at St. Susanna, the archdiocese transferred Stechschulte to a different parish.
+Stechschulte was transferred to a different parish.

 Religious orders and congregations

 Members of religious orders and congregations staff schools and parishes in the Archdiocese of Cincinnati and serve in a variety of social service roles.
 Sarah Peter, a prominent Catholic convert and philanthropist, helped finance the relocation of many religious sisters from Europe to Cincinnati during the 19th century.

-These are the women's religious orders: